-- 10.7 (22.2) The cost of any subsistence (food and drink) provided must not exceed £75 per person, excluding VAT and gratuities. - 10.8 (22.3) Payments may not be made to doctors, groups of doctors, or to other prescribers, either directly or indirectly, for rental for rooms to be used for events/meetings. - 10.9 (22.4) When events/meetings are sponsored by pharmaceutical companies, that fact must be disclosed in all the material relating to the events/meetings and in any published proceedings.
-The declaration of sponsorship must be sufficiently prominent to ensure that readers are aware of it at the outset. - 10.10 (22.5) Companies must publicly disclose annually financial details of support of UK health professionals and other relevant decision makers in relation to attendance at events/meetings.
+- 10.8 The cost of any subsistence (food and drink) provided must not exceed £75 per person, excluding VAT and gratuities. - 10.9 Payments may not be made to doctors, groups of doctors, or to other prescribers, either directly or indirectly, for rental for rooms to be used for events/meetings. - 10.10 When events/meetings are sponsored by pharmaceutical companies, that fact must be disclosed in all the material relating to the events/meetings and in any published proceedings.
+The declaration of sponsorship must be sufficiently prominent to ensure that readers are aware of it at the outset.

-10.11 (New Clause and part of Clause 24.2) Companies must publicly disclose annually financial details for contributions to costs related to events/meetings (sponsorship) paid to healthcare organisations, patient organisations or organisations managing an event/meeting on their behalf.
+- 10.11 Companies must publicly disclose annually financial details of support of UK health professionals and other relevant decision makers in relation to attendance at events/meetings. - 10.12 Companies must publicly disclose annually financial details for contributions to costs related to events/meetings (sponsorship) paid to healthcare organisations, patient organisations or organisations managing an event/meeting on their behalf.
 This may include support of health professionals not known to the company via the healthcare organisation by way of registration fees, accommodation and travel.